ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the request contained a 'scope' field, the handler MUST extract the roles for that client.
 If the value is such that the KDC cannot extract all the necessary information to understand and process it correctly (e.g. unrecognized roles), the KDC MUST respond with a 4.00 (Bad Request) error message.

-If verification succeeds, the handler removes the client from the group identified by "gid", for specific roles if roles were specified in the 'scope' field, or for all roles.
+If verification succeeds, the handler removes the client from the group identified by "GID", for specific roles if roles were specified in the 'scope' field, or for all roles.
 That includes removing the public key of the client if the KDC keep tracks of that.
 Then, the handler delete the sub-resource /node and returns a 2.02 (Deleted) message with empty payload.

 ## Joining Exchange {#ssec-key-distribution-exchange}